utori-dev/starter-vanilla-web-app/README.md

 # Simple Web App Template

-Starter web app with HTML, CSS, JavaScript, and development dependencies
+Starter web app with HTML, CSS, JavaScript, and development dependencies.

+Intended to be easily understood by a beginner to web development.

-## Usage
+## Purpose

-### Create Repository from Template

-1. On GitHub, select [**Use this template**][generate].
-1. Fill out the fields and click **Create repository from template**.

-### Set Up Local Environment

-You will need [Git] and [NodeJS] installed.
-Ensure [NodeJS] is version 16 or above.

-1. Clone the repository you've created from the template.
-1. Run `npm install` in the cloned repository.
-1. Run `npm start`.
-The app should open in the browser.
+The purpose of this template is to be a starting point for a simple web app.

+This is intended to be an ideal starting point for learning and simple prototyping.
+This is not necessarily a good choice for production web apps.

+To aid in learning, each configuration file contains comments on what the tool is being configured and why the tool is important.

 ## Scripts